tosdr/tosback-versions/Houseparty/Terms of Service.md

 **Sharing on Houseparty.** Houseparty is designed to let you join video chats with not only your connections but also the connections of others.
 If someone who is not your direct connection joins your video chat session you will get a notice.
 Your public profile is available to both your connections and their connections.
 Other users may also be able to view your name, username, and top Connections (i.e., who you speak to most often).
 Connections can see when you were online last and a list of some of your other Connections, and receive a notice when you go online and are “in the house.”

-> Houseparty exists to help you connect with the people you care about most.When you connect with your friends, they can see some of the profile information you’ve created on Houseparty.
+> Houseparty exists to help you connect with the people you care about most.
+When you connect with your friends, they can see some of the profile information you’ve created on Houseparty.
 Want to change things up?
 Read about modifying your controls in the “your choices” section below.

-**We share information with our vendors.** We may share information with trusted third parties, including companies who serve as our vendors and help us deliver our services and social media partners if you elect to use social media integration features.
+**We share information with our vendors.** We may share information with trusted companies who serve as our vendors and help us deliver our services and social media/gaming partners if you elect to use integration features.
+The information we share will depend on the integration features you enable.
+For example, when you connect an Epic Games account or use a Houseparty integration on another platform, we may share with that platform your Houseparty account information, user ID, room ID, media server data, and the audio/video content of your Houseparty room.
+We share this information to ensure Fortnite Mode works properly, to conduct individual and aggregate analytics, and to protect the user safety and enforce Houseparty’s Terms of Service.
 We may also share some information with companies that help operate our app or run a promotion.
+Remember - audio and video content shared to make a Houseparty integration (like Fortnite Mode) operate is only shared in real-time to enable that integration.
+Except for the Facemails you choose to record, Houseparty does not record or store audio or video content from rooms on its servers.
+Additionally, you can always make changes to your linked accounts and features by modifying your account controls.
+More information on that in the “your choices” section below.

 > What can we say?
 We can’t do it alone.
 Sometimes we have to work with other companies to help us deliver a great Houseparty experience.
 We are owned by Epic Games, this means that we might rely on them to help us out.